tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_analyze_json.md

 Just remember, objects are surrounded with curly braces `{ }` and contain key-value pairs.
 Sometimes those values are arrays.
 Arrays are lists and are surrounded with square brackets `[ ]`.
 It's common for arrays to contain lists of objects, and for objects to contain arrays.

 {: .tip}
 It's important to understand the difference between objects and arrays because it determines how you access and display the information.
-Later exercises with dot notation will require you to understand this.
+Later exercises with dot notation will require you to understand this difference.

 ## <i class="fa fa-user-circle"></i> Examine the weather response